verbruggenalex/docker-php-theia/README.md

-# Theia PHP / Drupal docker image.
+# Docker Theia PHP

+A Docker image based on [thecodingmachine/docker-images-php](https://github.com/thecodingmachine/docker-images-php#general-purpose-php-images-for-docker) with addition of the browser based IDE [Theia](https://theia-ide.org/) set up for coding PHP. **This is not an official docker image!** Subject to change as it is used for personal development purposes.

+## Notes

-## Custom plugins vsix files manually downloaded:
+### Custom plugins vsix files manually downloaded:

 - https://marketplace.visualstudio.com/items?itemName=DmitryDorofeev.empty-indent
 - https://marketplace.visualstudio.com/items?itemName=kaffeine.advanced-drupal-8-snippets